Quick start

 I spent way too many years thinking cappuccino was some mysterious drink that only trained baristas could make properly.
 Every time I tried to make one at home, I’d end up with something that looked more like coffee soup with a sad blob of foam floating on top.
 Most recipes just say “steam milk and add foam,” but they skip the critical techniques that actually matter: proper espresso extraction, microfoam texture, and precise ratios.

 Once I figured out these key details, everything changed.
-You don’t need years of training or expensive equipment – you just need to understand what you’re actually trying to accomplish.
+You don’t need years of training or expensive equipment.
+You just need to understand what you’re actually trying to accomplish.

 After months of practice (and way too much trial and error), I finally figured out how to make café-quality cappuccino at home.
-The secret isn’t expensive equipment or perfect beans – it’s understanding the ratios, getting the milk texture right, and knowing a few tricks that baristas don’t usually share.
+The secret isn’t expensive equipment or perfect beans.
+It’s understanding the ratios, getting the milk texture right, and knowing a few tricks that baristas don’t usually share.

 Key Takeaways: The Only Things You Really Need to Master